bharathvaj-ganesan/effortless-require/README.md

 ```

 ## Features
-* Require attract only once, at your application's start, and it will be globally available, everywhere.
+* Require only once, at your application's start, and it will be globally available, everywhere.
 * Say goodbye to ugly relative paths.

 ## Usage